 Launch price (pictured model): $9,638/£7,259/€8,247 | Pads: 10” rack tom and two 12” floor toms, PD-140DS digital snare pad, CY-18DR digital ride, VH-13 hi-hats, CY-14C crash and one CY-15R crash/ride, KD-A22 bass drum | Kits: 100

-The most noteworthy aspect of the TD-50 is the new digital ride and snare pads which now plug into the kit's module via USB.
+The most noteworthy aspects of the TD-50 are the new digital ride and snare pads which now plug into the kit's module via USB.
 The ride not only feels more like a real cymbal thanks to its size and weight, but is also designed to respond more realistically due to multiple sensors on its surface.
 The snare pad uses the same digital technology to perform much more realistically than any previous model.
 The module itself plays host to 50 kit presets which utilise Roland's brand new Prismatic Sound Modelling engine.
 It’s also possible to import your own samples via SD card.
 These can be allocated as a primary sample, triggered by a chosen pad, or blended with other samples using the new ‘sub-instrument’ menu.
 Other noteworthy features include balanced left and right XLR master outputs, a new routing engine which allows the kit mixer to control only the headphone monitor mix without altering the front-of-house mix and 10-channel USB audio that allows multi-track recording straight to a computer.
 For this kind of money one would expect some pretty groundbreaking stuff.
 Thankfully, Roland hasn't failed to deliver with the endlessly customisable TD-50.